Cli4d/Git-Collaborative-With-GitHub/README.md

 To better understand how git works, we need to have a high level understanding of a git environment and the different states of files that it works with.

 ##### Working, staging and repository environments
-Git promarily has 3 key environments where it works on.
+Git primarily has 3 key environments where it works on.
 That is:
 - Working Environment: Is the current state of your repo.
 Where you are building your project.
 This can be a local repository of your project's directory
 - Staging environment: this is the buffer zone where all changes that have been added using the `git add` command exost waiting a commit
 - Repository/Commit environment: this it where all goes after a commit.
 Files from staging area move here after a commit and are recorded in the project's history